 Can I still visit Stoke Woods?

 The most important thing for Forestry England is to keep the public, our staff, and contractors safe.
-Stoke Woods is still open for you to visit, but we may need to close the car parks and trails at certain times to allow us to work nearby.
+Stoke Woods will be closed to the public for around four weeks while we are working.
 Please follow all signs, diversions and closures at all times.
 These are for your safety, whether or not you can see or hear us working.
 This will help us to finish working as quickly as possible.
 Forestry work is very hazardous.
 A falling tree can weigh several tonnes and hit the ground at nearly 60mph.
 If a harvesting machine chainsaw snaps, it can fly through the forest like a bullet.

 What about the wildlife?